Voter (film): Soundtrack

 The soundtrack of the film was composed by S. Thaman and lyrics by Ramajogaiah Sastry.

 Release

 It was theatrically released on 21 June 2019.
-The film was also dubbed and released in Hindi on YouTube by Aditya Movies on 23 May 2021.

 Reception

 The film received negative reviews from critics.
 Y Sunita Chowdhary of The Hindu opined that there was nothing new to hold attention.
 She noted that the entire story had been woven around the re-call concept, which is, "A new concept called ‘Re-call’ election, which means once a politician is voted to power and people are unhappy with him, they needn’t wait for a full five-year term; they can have a re-call poll and vote him out".
 She felt that there’s nothing to appreciate in music and cinematography also.